irskep/irskep.github.com/content/posts/2018-03-14-pcg32-the-perfect-prng-for-roguelikes.md

 situation, while also giving people a completely fresh experience every time they play.

-But we can't just create a PRNG with a seed and be done.
+We can't just create a PRNG with a seed and be done.
 If we use the same PRNG for both level generation and combat, for example, then our second level might change based on how many times the player got into a fight!